ahdis/ch-rad-poc/input/pagecontent/usecase-english.md

 < output/Bundle-order1-filler-transaction.json
 ```

-Note: Open issue on matchbox that external references are not yet [allowed](https://github.com/ahdis/matchbox/issues/18)
 Note: Does the ImagingStudy resource needs to be modified since it is moved into the other pacs and should be referenced to that?
 ### Get new Radiology Order [07]